Smurfit Kappa : GrpPLC - Holding(s) in Company | MarketScreener

 |

-5. Date on which the threshold was crossed or reachedvi: 14thFebruary 2019
+5. Date on which the threshold was crossed or reachedvi: 20thFebruary 2019

 |